AIRLab-POLIMI/active-vision/README.md

   - The real Igus ReBeL robot can be controlled using the MoveIt2 framework commands by changing the arguments to `hardware_protocol:=cri load_base:=true`.
   - It is possible to change the arguments: `load_base`, `mount`, `end_effector`, `camera`.
   - If camera is inserted, no data will be shown due to the absence of a simulated or real-word environment from which the data comes.
+  - When running MoveIt2 with a mount and a end effector that is not of that mount and a camera, there is the collision fixed of the camera link.
+EG v2, realsense and toucher dont enable collision of the camera link.
+Not a big problem.

 <br>